eduardvercaemer/booter/README.md

 # Usage

-Programs are compiled with `nasm` to binary format, and run in `qemu`.
+Programs are assembled with `nasm` to binary format, and run in `qemu`.

-- `asm.sh` will assemble all sources to binaries
+- `run.sh` will assemble and run the provided program in qemu automatically
-- `run.sh` will run the provided binary in qemu automatically
+- `run.bat` same but for windows (requires nasm and qemu installed)

 # Programs